Crate training puppies can take a couple of days

 Take your time and be patient!

-You're going to teach your puppy to go into his crate on your command!
+Now you're going to teach your puppy to go into his crate on your command!

 First, choose your command word or phrase.
-I use, "into bed" for Max, but you can use whatever words you feel comfortable with.
+I use "into bed" for Max, but you can use whatever words you feel comfortable with.

 Here's how: